-These will help you solve most of your WordPress site structure problems, which will increase the score you get.
+Follow the instructions from the report to start fixing issues.
+This way, you’ll solve most of your WordPress site structure problems, which will increase the score you get.
 Start making improvements.
 Check your Audit weekly.
 That score needs to grow.

 You can always get professional help from Squirrly Experts, to get your WordPress SEO Site Structure fixed.